meshcloud/unipipe-service-broker/README.md

-# Generic OSB API
+# UniPipe Service Broker

+A universal service broker to connect CI/CD pipelines with Platforms that speak OSB API.

-This project implements the OSB API and just stores information about instances and bindings in a Git Repo.
+This project implements the OSB API and stores information about instances and bindings in a git repository.
-The services will be created in a later step via a CI/CD pipeline.
-This decoupling allows reusing this Generic OSB API for all service brokers.
-The actual provisioning, etc. will be done via the CI/CD pipeline, using tools that are made for service provisioning/deployment.
+The services will be created in a later step via a CI/CD pipeline that tracks the git repository.
+This decoupling allows using UniPipe Service Broker with any CI/CD piepline of your choice that will do the actual provisioning.

+UniPipe Service Broker was formerly known as generic OSB API.

 ## Configuration